-After Install once Restart windows and check problem fixed if not fallow next step.
+After Install once Restart windows and check problem fixed if not fallow the next step.

 Try the Inbuilt Audio Troubleshooting Tool

-After performing Above Methods still problem not solved then.
+After performing the Above Methods still problem not solved then.
 You can use the in-build Audio Troubleshooting tool which helps the internal problems.
-Windows Open Troubleshooting tool from windows control panel view by small icons and select Troubleshooting now on left side select view all.
+Windows Open Troubleshooting tool from windows control panel view by small icons and select Troubleshooting now on the left side select view all.

 Now select playing Audio, This will popup a new Troubleshooting window.
 Here click on Advanced and tick on apply repairs automatically.
-Now click next this will check for audio problems if found anything fix itself.
+Now click next this will check for audio problems if found anything fixes itself.

 Change the bit rate in Play Back Devices

 Right-click the sound icon in the taskbar, at the bottom right of the screen.
 Select Playback Devices from the menu.

 Choose the current playback device (by-default, it’s set to speakers) and double-click on it to open its properties.
 Now Go to Advanced tab and change the bit rate to either, 24bit/44100 Hz or 24bit/192000Hz, depending on your speaker configuration.